 10) Go to the final walkthrough & closing.

-The seller should be agreeable to you taking one final walk through the house before closing.
-This may be the day before closing, or even the morning of.
-This provides you with an opportunity to ensure that the seller is fully moved out, and that all agreed-upon repairs have been made.
+The seller should be open to allowing you one final walk-through of the house before closing, typically the day before or even the morning of.
+This gives you a chance to confirm that the seller has moved out and that all agreed-upon repairs have been made.